Blanqueto/Blanqueto/README.md

 **Hello, I'm HBlanqueto 👋**

 Have you seen SCP-2521?
-Oh...
-Fuck

-AAAAAAAAAAAAAAHHHHHHHHHHHHHH!
+I like the subject of computer science, programming and although I do not understand it very well, personally I hope to develop myself as an excellent engineer

 ## ***📂 Personal***